MpofuO/DunderMifflin/README.md

 # DunderMifflin
-Dunder Mifflin Paper Company Website
+## Dunder Mifflin Paper Company Website

-Welcome to the official repository for the Dunder Mifflin Paper Company website!
+Welcome to the official repository for the fictional Dunder Mifflin Paper Company website!
 This project is a fictional representation of a paper company's online presence, created for personal practise purposes.
 The website allows users to explore various paper products and place orders.
+Also allowing user and inventory management.
 It is built using C# and ASP .NET Core MVC.

 ## Feature Goals
 My goal is a website that features the following: